lelynn/newrepo/_pages/about.md

 Hi, I am Lynn.
 Welcome to my website!

-Now I am a phD candidate at the [Artificial Cognitive Systems](https://artcogsys.com){:target="\_blank"} lab, and my supervisors are Dr. Umut Güçlü and Prof. Dr. Marcel van Gerven.
+Currently, I am a phD candidate at the [Artificial Cognitive Systems](https://artcogsys.com){:target="\_blank"} lab, and my supervisors are Dr. Umut Güçlü and Prof. Dr. Marcel van Gerven.
 For my PhD project, I make use of artificial neural networks to gain deeper knowledge on neuronal properties in the visual cortex (specifically V1 and V4).
 I will do this by performing experiments (neurophysiological, psychopysics) and analyzing data by developing computational models.

 My previous internship projects were